-How would you describe the slope of your line (shallow, steep, or zero)?
+Question 3 What is the slope of your line (shallow, steep, or zero)?

-D) Stand close to the table.
+C) Stand close to the table.
 Once you push COLLECT and the sensor is pulsing move away from the sensor rapidly and steadily.
-Sketch the relevant part of the graph that you see on your screen in your lab report on Sketch 3.
+Sketch the relevant part of the graph that you see on your screen in your lab report.

-How would you describe the slope of your line (shallow, steep, or zero)?
+Question 4 What is the slope of your line (shallow, steep, or zero)?

-Looking back at your answers to Checkpoints 2 - 4, what do you conclude about the relationship between your different motions and the slopes of each of the corresponding graphs?
+Question 5 Looking back at your answers to Questions 2 - 4, what do you conclude about the relationship between your different motions and the slopes of each of the corresponding graphs?

-The first concept one learns about in physics is called velocity.
+D) The first concept one learns about in physics is called velocity.
 An object's velocity is defined by taking an object's change in position and dividing it by its change in time.

-$$v = \frac{\Delta x}{\Delta t}$$ $v = \frac{\Delta x}{\Delta t}$ is the velocity (in meters per seconds, m/s) Equation 2 - Velocity Δt is the change in time (in seconds, s)
+$v = \frac{\Delta x}{\Delta t}$ v is the velocity (in meters per seconds, m/s) Δx is the change in position (in meters, m) Δt is the change in time (in seconds, s)